Last updated September 14th, 2018.

 Some neighborhoods and cities have dangerous levels of supply too.
 Pattaya’s real estate market is imploding because of too much supply and weak demand.
 Meanwhile, one bedroom condo units have flooded the market in several suburbs of Bangkok.

-Don’t get me wrong: there’s still some deals to find.
+Don’t get me wrong: there are still some deals to find.
 But you’re better off buying property in faster growing countries such as Cambodia, or even Malaysia, if your primary goals are investment and returns.

 Skip the Next Western Recession